MdMasiurRahaman/Solid-Mechanics-Course-at-IIT-Bhubaneswar-/README.md

 6. Tensor applications: Stress, strain, moment of inertia, and conductivity.

 #### Recommended Reading:
-1. ``Vectors And Tensors In Engineering And Physics" by Donald Danielson.
+1. "Vectors And Tensors In Engineering And Physics" by Donald Danielson.
-2. ``A Student's Guide to Vectors and Tensors" by Daniel Fleisch
+2. "A Student's Guide to Vectors and Tensors" by Daniel Fleisch
-3. ``Vector Mechanics for Engineers" by Ferdinand P. Beer and E. Russell Johnston Jr.
+3. "Vector Mechanics for Engineers" by Ferdinand P. Beer and E. Russell Johnston Jr.
-4. ``Tensor Analysis" by J.R.
+4. "Tensor Analysis" by J.R.
 Tyldesley
-5. ``Continuum Mechanics" by A.J.M.
+5. "Continuum Mechanics" by A.J.M.
 Spencer

 ### Module 2: Introduction to solid mechanics (Week 3)
 1. Overview of solid mechanics: Definition, importance, and applications.